 Intermittent Leave for Child Care

-Use of intermittent family and medical leave shall be permitted for the care of a newborn child or upon the adoption or placement of a child with the employee.
+Use of intermittent family and medical leave shall not be permitted for the care of a newborn child or upon the adoption or placement of a child with the employee.

 Certification of Serious Health Condition

 Upon request for family and medical leave for the employee's serious health condition or that of a spouse, parent, or child, and at 30-day intervals thereafter, the employee shall provide medical certification of the illness or disability.

 The employee's request for reinstatement following family and medical leave shall be accompanied by medical certification of the employee's ability to perform essential job functions.